Jennifer D. Ryan, Ph.D.

 jzaffino@research.baycrest.org

-Jessica is a first-year PhD student at the University of Toronto supervised by Dr. Jennifer Ryan.
+Jessica is a graduate student at the University of Toronto supervised by Dr. Jennifer Ryan.
 She completed her BA in Psychology at York University where she explored her research interests by working with populations across the lifespan.
-She conducted her undergraduate research on older adults, exploring the connections between memory, hearing ability, and mood disorders.
 She later spent two years working as a lab manager in a lab focusing on infant pain.
 Ultimately, after exploration in research with both infants and adults, she was drawn toward research on memory and aging.
 Jessica is interested in psychosocial factors and their influence on memory, as well as developing strategies to improve memory functioning in older adults.
-For her graduate research, she hopes to hone in on this fascinating topic of research by examining specific strategies and exploring how mood disorders affect the ability to use these strategies to improve memory.
+For her graduate research, she is currently evaluating specific strategies and exploring how psychological disorders/symptoms affect the ability to use these strategies to improve memory.

 “The strength of the team is each individual member.
 The strength of each member is the team.”